Whitecaps (The Sopranos): Synopsis

 With the Esplanade project shut down, Johnny is worried about his lost revenue.
-Tony declines to move against Carmine, but when Johnny offers generous concessions, he consents.
-Christopher returns from rehab in very good shape.
+Tony declines to move against Carmine, but when Johnny offers generous concessions, he relents.
+Christopher returns from rehab in better shape and with a positive attitude.
 Tony asks him to deal with Carmine and make it look like "an outside job"; Christopher pays two heroin dealers and delivers instructions for the hit.
-However, Carmine unexpectedly changes his mind and offers to negotiate: he agrees to accept just 15% while praising Little Carmine for his role in the negotiations.
-Though Johnny still intends to go through with the hit, Tony decides against it and orders Christopher to silence the hired guns.
+However, Carmine unexpectedly changes his mind and offers to negotiate.
+He agrees to accept just 15% while praising Little Carmine for his role in the negotiations.
+Though Johnny still intends to go through with the hit, Tony decides against it and orders Christopher to silence — kill — the hired guns.
 When Tony and Johnny meet again, Johnny expresses his resentment and anger at Tony for backing out of their agreement.
+Tony says he still considers him a friend.
+They embrace without warmth.

 Thanks to juror intimidation, Junior is freed following a mistrial.
-As Bobby and Janice celebrate, Junior, distrusting Janice, finds a pretext to stop them.
+As Bobby and Janice celebrate amorously, Junior, distrusting Janice, finds a pretext to stop them.

+Adriana is once again questioned by federal agents after Christopher returns from rehab.
+She passes on false information about Ralphie which she has heard from Christopher.

 Tony takes Carmela on a surprise trip to "Whitecaps," a house on the Jersey Shore he is thinking of buying.
 At first hesitant, Carmela is eventually delighted; she and Tony walk on the beach and kiss.
 Tony meets the house's owner, Alan Sapinsly, an attorney, and offers cash in the shortest possible time allowed by law.
 Sapinsly calls the current buyer, who is having difficulty obtaining a mortgage, and threatens and negotiates his way out of their contract.